Pavel-Gs/pg_portfolio/README.md

 ## Technologies used
 ### `React library`
-Mapping/iterating through the components.
+Mapping/iterating through the components, a bit of prop drilling as well.
 Also, useState and useEffect hooks are used extensively, which allows for the dynamic seamless update of the content.

 ### `React-router-dom`
 As far as I'm aware, there is no way to create routes natively in React.
 But there are libraries, which can provide that functionality.
 React-router is one of them.